Surya-Kumar-03/Surya-Kumar-03/README.md

 <p align=center><img src="https://komarev.com/ghpvc/?username=Surya-Kumar-03&style=flat-square&color=blue" alt=""/></p>
 <h3 align=center>Checkout my <a href="https://bandepalli-surya.netlify.app/" target="_blank">portfolio website</a>.</h3>

-  I am a Computer Science and Engineering Student at Sathyabama University (2020-2024) with a keen interest in Data Structures and Algorithms (DSA) and Machine Learning.
+    Hi, I am a Computer Science and Engineering Student at Sathyabama University (2020-2024) with a keen interest in Data Structures and Algorithms (DSA) and Machine Learning.
 I am also experienced in Full-Stack Web Development and have been working on various projects in this field.
 Apart from my academic pursuits, I am also passionate about music production and enjoy spending my leisure time creating new beats and tracks.
 I am always eager to connect with like-minded individuals and collaborate on exciting projects.
 Please feel free to reach out to me and let's connect!

 ### Languages and tools I am familiar with: